pjft/daphne-emu/README.md

 official.

 **Compiling Daphne on Linux**

+These instructions will work to get Daphne built on a machine using an amd64 processor.
 I'm not sure anymore how to get Daphne compiled for 32-bit Linux.
-Here I'll assume we're working on an amd64 processor.

 `cd src/vldp2`